 All current registrations for in-person programs during the lockdown period, will be cancelled and a credit will be placed on account.

 Winter programs, pending the end of the current lockdown, will begin the week of January 11, 2021.
 Registration for winter programs will begin as of January 5, 2021.

 Residents are asked to call the Leisure Center at (905) 642-7529 or email email@example.com for details.

 The museum will continue to bring you a variety of Learn From Home options at townofws.ca/museum.
 Visit L4A.ca to view the virtual exhibit, Archaeology Alive: The Jean-Baptiste Lainé Site in Whitchurch-Stouffville.
 You will also find regular posts from the Museum on @WSMuseum on Facebook – posts include historic photos and local stories.
-For further information about rentals, research appointments and donations, or to book your tour, please contact firstname.lastname@example.org or 1 (905) 727-8954.
+For further information about rentals or research appointments and donations, please contact firstname.lastname@example.org or 1 (905) 727-8954.

 For up to date information, please visit the Library’s website at www.wsplibrary.ca.

 Please send all By-Law enforcement inquiries by phone or email only.
 By-Law will not be setting up meetings or facilitating tickets in person, however, it can be done by phone, online or email.
 By-Law will be reviewing all complaints as to whether it is safe to attend that particular property and/or meet with property owners.